tersesystems/terse-logback/README.md

 Structured logs are [different from events](https://www.honeycomb.io/blog/how-are-structured-logs-different-from-events/).
 All events can be represented as structured logs, but not all structured logs are events.
 Many logs are only portions of events.
 An event is a conceptual abstraction and a structured log is one possible representation of that abstraction.

+## Adding Context

+There is a question of what you want to add when you log.
+This is a matter of taste, but in general you should log so that you [create a consistent narrative](https://www.honeycomb.io/blog/event-foo-constructing-a-coherent-narrative/).
+As previously mentioned, a log may indicate a portion of an event, so you want to log where doing so would help tell a story of what happened afterwards.

+There are some things you should [always add to an event](https://www.honeycomb.io/blog/event-foo-what-should-i-add-to-an-event/), such as who is talking to your service, what they're asking, business relevant fields, additional context around your service / environment, response time and particulars.
+You should add units to your field names when you measure a quantity, i.e. `response_time_ms`, and add a "human readable" version of internal information if available.

+You should add [context to your logs](https://www.honeycomb.io/blog/event-foo-moar-context-better-events/) that helps differentiate it from its peers, so you never have to guess where the source of a log is coming from.

+Adding a [correlation id](https://blog.rapid7.com/2016/12/23/the-value-of-correlation-ids/) helps you [design for results](https://www.honeycomb.io/blog/event-foo-designing-for-results/).
+You don't need to use a UUID: a flake id like [FauxFlake](https://github.com/rholder/fauxflake) will probably be better.

 So, we know what structured logging is now.
 What does it look like in SLF4J?

 ## Adding Structure to Logging